-Joan Jutta Lachkar, Ph.D. is a licensed Marriage and Family therapist in private practice in Sherman Oaks, California, an affiliate member for the New Center for Psychoanalysis, is the author of The Narcissistic/Borderline Couple, The Many Faces of Abuse: Treating the Emotional Abuse of High-Functioning Women, The V-Spot, How to Talk to a Narcissist, How to Talk to a Borderline, the Disappearing Male, and Common Complaints that Bring Couples into Marital Therapy.
-Dr. Lachkar's work is based on twenty-five years of clinical experience including groundbreaking articles and books on couple’s therapy and many theoretical perspectives including classical psychoanalysis, self-psychology, objective relations, attachment theory, and contemporary theorists.
+Joan Jutta Lachkar, Ph.D. is a licensed Marriage and Family therapist in private practice in Sherman Oaks, California, an affiliate member for the New Center for Psychoanalysis, is the author of The Narcissistic/Borderline Couple: Psychoanalytic Perspective on Marital Treatment, The Many Faces of Abuse: Treating the Emotional Abuse of High-Functioning Women, The V-Spot, How to Talk to a Narcissist, How to Talk to a Borderline, and the Disappearing Male, and New Approach to Marital Therapy.
+The most recent publication in process is Courts Beware of the Borderline: Implication for Mediation.
+This workshop is based on Dr. Lachkar's twenty-five years of clinical experience including groundbreaking articles and books on couple’s therapy incorporating many theoretical perspectives including classical psychoanalysis, self-psychology, ego psychology, objective relations, attachment theory, and contemporary theorists.

 Richard Seigle, M.D., has worked with individuals and couples for over 40 years.
 His background includes physical, spiritual and psychological modalities.
 Currently, Richard lives mindfully in Joshua Tree, CA.

 Credit Card/Check/Money Order made out to Joan Lachkar, Ph.D.

 Credit Card (M/C, Visa, Amer.
 Exp) #__________________________________________

 Joan Jutta Lachkar, Ph.D.

 818 290 3390 (office)

 INTIMACY AND ROMANTIC LOVE

 8:00 - 8:25 Registration and Continental Breakfast